Malon0825/school-management-system/docs/summaries/release-v1.0.0/sems-create-event-ui.md

   - If needed, a follow-up can add quick presets or multiple sessions per selected date range.

 - All changes are front-end only:
-  - The Create Event form still short-circuits on submit and doesnt yet call a backend API.
+  - The Create Event form still short-circuits on submit and doesn’t yet call a backend API.
   - Hidden fields ensure that, when wiring to Supabase or another backend, date and time values are already normalized (ISO date + `HH:mm`).